 Tag Archives: Siege of Vicksburg

-You may have noticed American Battlefield Foundation’s recent videos from Vicksburg and Chris Mackowski’s on-site participation in these educational tours.
+You may have noticed Chris Mackowski participate in the recent American Battlefield Trust Facebook Live Videos for the 155th Anniversary of the Vicksburg Campaign.
 What’s the most interesting thing you’ve learned about the Siege of Vicksburg?
-(At any time, not limited to the recent … Continue reading
+(At any time, not … Continue reading

 part of a series After my two and a half days in Vicksburg, I’m safely ensconced back home in the heart of the Eastern Theater of the Civil War.
 But wow, what a time I had.
 I had a few … Continue reading